 Class Size: Space available

-What most people know about the Cherokee “Trail of Tears” can be expressed in a single sentence: “The army gathered up the Cherokee people and forced them to walk nearly 700 miles to Oklahoma, where many died – giving us the name Trail of Tears.”
-Few know that the course actually began when President Thomas Jefferson made the Louisiana Purchase, partly to have land west of the Mississippi to which the Eastern tribes could be relocated.
-Or that the Cherokee removal resulted from a treaty signed by former tribal leaders who had no authority to speak for the Cherokee people.
+What most people know about the Cherokee “Trail of Tears” can be expressed in a single sentence: “The army gathered up the Cherokee people and forced them to walk nearly 700 miles to Indian Territory, present day eastern Oklahoma, where many died – giving us the name Trail of Tears.”
+Few know that the events that actually led to the trail began when President Thomas Jefferson made the Louisiana Purchase, partly to have land west of the Mississippi River to which the Eastern tribes could be relocated.
+Or that the Cherokee removal resulted from a treaty signed by former tribal leaders who had no authority to speak for the Cherokee people to deal with the federal government on their behalf.
 Or that Principal Chief John Ross’ wife died of exposure after giving up her blanket to a cold child.
 And that there was not a single trail.

 This workshop will be jam-packed with information to give attendees a new understanding of this tragedy of American history.

-John Ellis first learned of his family tree’s Cherokee branch when researching for a junior high school genealogy project that emphasized the students’ family nationalities and ethnicities.
+Johnny Kee (aka John Ellis) first learned of his family tree’s Cherokee branch when researching for a junior high school genealogy project that emphasized the students’ family nationalities and ethnicities.
 The story he learned was about a family who traveled the Trail of Tears until they “deserted” the trail near Springfield, MO, his maternal family’s home, and where he was born.
-Over the years he has learned much about the history of the “removal” and wants to share that knowledge in this workshop.
+Over the years, including a week-long seminar in Cherokee, NC in July 2006, he has learned much about the history of the “removal” and wants to share that knowledge in this workshop.

 The suffering on the Trail of Tears provided the inspiration for his first CD, called “Echoes From the Trail”, a tribute to the memory of those who were forced to make the journey, those who survived and those who didn’t.
 It consists of a dozen songs from the old Cherokee Hymn Book (first published in the Cherokee syllabary in 1829), all to the tune of familiar hymns and gospel songs.
-It was recorded by Johnny Kee, John’s stage name, honoring the Kee branch of his family tree.
+It was recorded by Johnny Kee, John’s stage name, honoring the Kee branch of his family tree, the branch that goes back to their traveling on the Trail of Tears.

 Leader: Anne Fay